moriisaac/Zoezi/README.md

 A progress tracker to monitor progress and see improvement over time User-friendly interface that makes it easy to use for everyone Option to choose between different workout types (strength, cardio, etc.)
-Ability to track daily nutrition and caloric intake89
+Ability to track daily nutrition and caloric intake

 # Requirements